 3. Get Your Job Description and Skills Section Billboard Ready

 Here’s where you get to shine.
 Your work experience on a resume must show the wide spectrum of responsibilities you took on, and the measurable impact they made.
-In other words, you must almost be The Most Interesting Man In The World.
+In other words, you must almost be The Most Interesting Person In The World.

 Creative Director Resume Job Description

 Some people think an art director is interchangeable with a creative director.
 However, as pointed out by an FIU College of Communication article, and as you and I both know there’s a big difference between them.
 As a creative director, you’re responsible not only for the creative side of project management, but also for the business side of things.

 Pay special attention to all of those special skills you possess when listing them in your resume.

 After describing your sizable experience, you may have a lot of things left over that you didn’t get a chance to talk about.
 Perhaps you have some technologies, mediums, and skills up your sleeve, but they don’t warrant a separate bullet point.

 You can list those in a resume skills section, unless you’re a negative-space-loving minimalist.